patrickjmcd/jira-tools/README.md

 ### Unblocked Issues

-`unblocked` will search the specified project for issues whose blocking dependency is complete.
+`unblocked` will search the specified project for issues whose blocking dependency is complete or in progress.
 This is useful for support projects linked to developer issues.

 ```Shell
 Usage: